ibm-cloud-docs/power-iaas/getting-started-PER.md

 {: #leverage-per}

 - You cannot create a Cloud Connection or a VPN connection in a PER workspace.
 - You can establish a connection between collocated workspaces if one colo is PER-enabled (such as `DAL10`) and the second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-Both collocated workspaces should be connected to the same Transit Gateway.
+Both collocated workspaces must be connected to the same Transit Gateway.
 - When a PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway to achieve end to end connectivity from network in your client-managed environment<!--Q2 client-managed to be confirmed by Joe--> to the PER workspace.
-- You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
+- You can establish a connection between VPC and Classic infrastructure with PER by adding them to the Transit Gateway.
 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.
 - A GRE (Generic Routing Encapsulation) tunnel is not supported in a PER workspace.
 - You cannot create a non-PER workspace in a PER-enabled data center.
 However, you can still use your old non-PER workspaces that are existing in a PER-enabled data center that are created before PER rollout.
-- In certain situations, local connection charges can apply when connecting from an [client-managed]{: tag-teal} location to {{site.data.keyword.powerSys_notm}}.
+- In certain situations, local connection charges can apply when you connect from a [client-managed]{: tag-teal} location to {{site.data.keyword.powerSys_notm}}.
 To ensure accurate pricing, it is important to use the cost estimator tool.
 See the [Pricing of Power Edge Router](/docs/allowlist/power-iaas?topic=power-iaas-migrate-ws-per) to learn more about PER pricing.

 ## Migrating to PER
 {: #migrate-per}

 PER is not supported in existing {{site.data.keyword.powerSys_notm}} workspaces.
-To use PER, you need to create a new workspace or [migrate your workspace to PER](/docs/allowlist/power-iaas?topic=power-iaas-migrate-ws-per) using a support ticket.
+To use PER, you need to create a new workspace or [migrate your workspace to PER](/docs/allowlist/power-iaas?topic=power-iaas-migrate-ws-per) with a support ticket.

 The automated migration of your existing network is not supported, but if your existing workspaces are in a PER-enabled data center and use a Transit Gateway based Cloud Connection, you can easily connect to new PER network instances.